 - $100,000 in BIL coverage for two or more injured people

-Commercial and business vehicles will have additional coverage and large insurance companies defending their clients, which is why you may want to retain a Spindale truck accident lawyer following an accident.
+Commercial and business vehicles will have additional coverage and large insurance companies defending their clients, which is why you may want to retain a lawyer following an accident.

 Contributory Negligence

 North Carolina follows a strict contributory negligence doctrine.
 Under N.C.
 Gen. Stat. § 1-139, defendants must prove the plaintiff contributed to their own accident.
-This has been interpreted by the courts that you are prevented from recovering damages if you are partially responsible for the accident.
+The courts have held that you are prevented from recovering damages if you are partially responsible for the accident.

-Whether you are 1% or 99% at fault, you could be barred from recovering damages against the other party.
+Whether you are 1% or 99% at fault, you could lose your chance of getting compensation.
 Insurance companies are aware of this law and may try to use it to deny your claim.
 However, our Spindale truck accident attorneys can often utilize evidence and testimony to prove the other motorist was fully responsible.

 Statute of Limitations